DO YOU WANT TO BE WELL

 Do you want to be made well?

-Because if ignored long enough,
+Because if ignored long enough — help stops being a plea.

-and becomes a consequence.
+And becomes a consequence.

 SOMETHING TO THINK ABOUT